-SEXUAL HARASSMENT DISCIPLINARY STANDARD
+SEXUAL HARASSMENT DISCIPLINARY STANDARD of

 - Sexual harassment may be subject to discipline when it takes the form of:

-- Quid Pro Quo harassment;
+- Quid Pro Quo harassment; and/or

-- Retaliatory harassment; and/or
+- 2. Retaliatory harassment; and/or

-- -Creates a hostile environment.
+- 3. Creates a hostile environment.

 QUID PRO QUO SEXUAL HARASSMENT

 - Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, - By a person having power or authority over another, when - Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of rating or evaluating an individual's educational [or employment] progress, development, or performance.